-“Every great men was once a baby, every great traders was once a newbie.” – Unknown
+“Every great men was once a baby, every great trader was once a newbie.” – Unknown

 My journey as a trader did not go out well at the beginning.
 Just like most newbie traders out there, I commit a lot of mistakes and lost a lot of money in the process.

-I realzied that failure, doubt and disappointment is part of the game.
-You need to overcome all these challenges if you want to commit on trading long term.
+I realized that failure, doubt, and disappointment is part of the game.
+You need to overcome all these challenges if you want to commit to trading long term.

-Because from our mistakes we tend to learn more.
+Because of our mistakes, we tend to learn more.
 We fall and get wounded.
-However, from that wound it creates a scar, and that scar will turn into a mark, and that mark will signify that you are indeed a true warrior.
+However, from that wound, it creates a scar, and that scar will turn into a mark, and that mark will signify that you are indeed a true warrior.

-We strive more if we felt being challenge by any adversity.
+We strive more if we felt being challenged by any adversity.
 Some will make it through, but the majority will break.
 That what separates the winners and the losers.

-Belief and a proper mindset is everything.
+Belief and the proper mindset is everything.
 You may have the best strategy, large capital, good trading system but with wrong belief and mindset…you will not make it in trading long term.

 Getting hyped, gambling, unnecessary losses, not being able to execute your trading plan…these are just some of the issues that traders struggle every day.

 Our belief about trading, the market and about ourselves will direct our thinking and subsequent action.